z-korp/daydreams/packages/genai/README.md

     multimodal prompt with the provided text and image data (either pre-fetched `data` or by fetching the `url`) and uses the AI SDK's `generateText` function to get a response.

+- **`analyzeVideo`**:
+  - **Description**: Analyzes provided text and accompanying video attachments, then generates a relevant textual response.
+This action can be used to describe videos, answer questions about them, summarize content, or perform other video-related tasks.
+  - **Input Schema**:
+    - `text` (string): The text prompt accompanying the video(s).
+    - `attachments` (array of objects, min 1): Video attachments to analyze.
+      Each object should contain:
+      - `url` (string, URL): URL of the video.
+      - `filename` (string, optional): Filename of the video.
+      - `contentType` (string, optional): MIME type of the video (e.g., `video/mp4`).
+      - `data` (Buffer, optional): Pre-fetched video data as a Buffer.
+If provided by an input extension, this will be used directly, avoiding another fetch.
+  - **How it works**: Similar to `analyzeImage`, this action uses the agent's main configured Language Model.
+It constructs a multimodal prompt with the text and video data.
+The underlying AI SDK (`ai` package) and the language model provider (e.g., `@ai-sdk/google`) are responsible for processing the video content. _Note: The exact capabilities depend on the LLM's support for video understanding._

 ## Usage